treshugart/slash/README.md

 Usage
 -----

-Usage is pretty simple.
-You instantiate, tell things to happen when a certain URI event happens and listen for updates.
+Using Slash is pretty simple.
+You instantiate it, tell things to do things when a certain URI event happens and listen for updates.

     var sl = Slash();

     sl.when('').then(function() {
       // do something
     });

     sl.listen();

 However, you're going to need more than that.